tebbb/VBA-Bloomberg-API-Wrapper/README.md

     BData=Bloom.referenceData(Tickers,Fields) 'Your data is now in BData

-    Dim i as integer, j as integer, PrintStr as string for i=1 to ubound(BData,1)
+    'Print the Data in the Immediate Window to see what we have (or explore BData yourself in the Locals Window) Dim i as integer, j as integer, PrintStr as string for i=1 to ubound(BData,1)
         PrintStr=""